HSC One World Karadeniz: Incidents

-In April 1998, members of the Real IRA attempted to transport 2 cars loaded with nearly 1000 lbs of explosive each into the UK on board Stena Explorer, however they were intercepted and arrested at Dun Laoghaire port.
-It was reportedly destined for the Aintree racecourse, where it was to be detonated at the 1998 Grand National.
+In April 1998, members of the Real IRA attempted to transport two cars loaded with nearly 1000 lbs of explosive each into the UK on board Stena Explorer, however they were intercepted and arrested at Dun Laoghaire port.
+It was reportedly destined for the Aintree Racecourse, where it was to be detonated at the 1998 Grand National.

 On 20 September 2001, Stena Explorer suffered a generator fire in one of her pontoons.
 Whilst going astern (reversing) into dock at her berth in Holyhead, a fire was detected in her auxiliary (generator) engine room in the port pontoon.
 Shortly after, the CCTV system, normally used for visual docking, became disabled due to lack of power.
 Knowing that just-completed checks showed that fire doors (lasting at least one hour) were closed, permission to shut off the engine in question was (correctly) denied by the Master of the Ship until final approach line-up with the Linkspan was confirmed.
 At that point, the failing Cummins generator was shut off.

 In lieu of the CCTV system, docking distances were relayed to the bridge by portable radio.
 Berthing was complete within 5 minutes of the original fire alarm and fresh water was taken on board to replenish the Hi-fog fire suppression system whilst all 551 passengers were safely off-loaded.
 The fire brigade attended and the Hi-fog water mist was deactivated at their request.
 A nine-month Marine Accident Investigation Branch investigation found the fault to be incorrect fitting of a compression fitting used for a high-pressure fuel line leading to fuel spraying and igniting upon contact with the hot turbo-charger unit.

-In October 2004, the Stena Explorer had to turn back to port after a wave damaged the ship's hull 30 minutes into its voyage out of Holyhead.
+In October 2004, Stena Explorer had to turn back to port after a wave damaged the ship's hull 30 minutes into its voyage out of Holyhead.

-On 15 February 2006, while on her journey to Holyhead, the Stena Explorer struck a submerged object and was holed beneath the waterline.
-No-one was injured and it docked safely at Holyhead.
+On 15 February 2006, while on her journey to Holyhead, Stena Explorer struck a submerged object and was holed beneath the waterline.
+No one was injured and the vessel docked safely at Holyhead.
 The vessel was taken out of service for repairs after.